 assisting students in understanding the purpose and goals of higher education.

 Early Graduate-level Study

-Qualified undergraduate students may be admitted to graduate study during their final undergraduate term/semester to take graduate credit courses not required to complete a bachelor's degree.
+Qualified undergraduate students may be admitted to graduate study during their final undergraduate term/semester in order to take graduate credit courses not required to complete a bachelor's degree.
 Be sure to ask about the Grad Track Program.